-You’ll spend the weekdays trekking through lush rainforests, wide stretches of untouched beaches, African savannahs as far as the eye can see, or rugged island mountain trails.
+You’ll spend the weekdays hiking through lush rainforests, wide stretches of untouched beaches, African savannahs as far as the eye can see, or rugged island mountain trails.
 These activities will depend on your chosen destination.

-On the weekends you can choose from a variety of sports like white water rafting if you’re in Costa Rica, hot air balloon safaris if you’ve chosen to travel to South Africa, water skiing along Thailand’s coast, or climbing rock faces in Seychelles.
+On the weekends you can choose from a variety of sports like white-water rafting if you’re in Costa Rica, hot-air balloon safaris if you’ve chosen to travel to South Africa, water skiing along Thailand’s coast, or climbing rock faces in Seychelles.

 Further reading: Ten of the best organisations to follow that help endangered animals

 If you’d like to tour Europe on your gap year, why not join our turtle conservation project in Greece?
-You’ll get to sleep and wake up on a Mediterranean beach with other volunteers during the warm summer months, conducting sunset and night-time surveys to find, measure and tag mother turtles.
+You’ll get to sleep and wake up on a Mediterranean beach with other volunteers during the warm summer months, conducting sunset and night-time surveys to find, measure and tag mother sea turtles.

 In the mornings, you’ll walk the beach again to record the number of nests that appeared overnight and put barriers in place to protect the eggs from predators.
 The highlight of this project is, of course, seeing little turtle hatchlings making it to the sea.

 Further reading: Six animal species and how they are affected by climate change

 While in Greece, you’ll also get the chance to explore some of the ancient sites nearby like the legendary temple of Apollo.
 Once your time on project ends, why not extend your trip and take some time to backpack through neighbouring countries like Turkey, Italy, France or Spain?